Total Wipeout: The Wipeout Zone

 The winning times have varied for those who competed in Winter Wipeout.
 The fastest winning time is 1:34 (set by Dan A, Episode 8) and the slowest winning time is 4:29 (set by Mica, Episode 5).
 The slowest time ever was set in Episode 5, by Ross who finished in 9:13.
 The times set were generally slower this series due to the obstacles being much harder than in previous series; out of the 33 contestants who took part in the Wipeout Zone, only 6 crossed the "Impossible Snowflakes" obstacle - Dan B (Episode 4), Aaron (Episode 6), Mikey (Episode 8), Dan A and Olly (Episode 9 "Champion of Champions") and John W (Episode 6 and Episode 9 "Champion of Champions").
-John W was the only contestant who crossed the Impossible Snowflakes twice.